Frugal Innovation Hub

 We work “hand-in-hand” with nonprofit organizations, NGO and social enterprises on technology projects aimed to support organizations’ efforts to better serve their target population.
-If you are working on improving lives and your organization has a need that can be solved through engineering ingenuity contact us!
+If you are working to improve lives and your organization has a need that can be solved through engineering ingenuity, contact us!

 Santa Clara University